Early Years Foundation Stage Curriculum

 Ofsted (June 2018) commented that 'The early years is well led.
 Children have good opportunities to flourish across a wide range of curriculum areas and are kept safe'.

-The John Henry Newman Academy Early Years Foundation Stage (EYFS) consists of a nursery and two reception classes.
-Our nursery has 64 places; 32 in the morning and 32 in the afternoon.
-We offer full-time provision at a cost of £12.50 per session.
+The John Henry Newman Academy, Early Years Foundation Stage (EYFS) consists of a nursery and two reception classes.
+In our Nursery, we offer full-time provision with the 30hour funding (if you are eligible) or free 15hour provision for all children.
+Extra sessions can be added to the 15hours, at a cost of £12.50 per session.
 For an added £2.20 children can also have a delicious hot school dinner.
 Please speak to the office for more information.
-Our reception classes are in an open-plan area.
+Our two reception classes are in a shared, open-plan area.
 Each class has 30 places on a full-time basis and school dinners are free.

 At John Henry Newman Academy we teach the EYFS Curriculum through exciting, hands on phonics and maths sessions.
 The rest of the day children are taught through ‘in the moment planning’, which means the cycle of observation, assessment, planning, observation is carried out on a moment-by-moment basis.
 Staff members spend their time playing alongside the children and teaching them within their play.
 Staff interact with the children in various ways such as through modelling language, explaining, suggesting ideas and challenging the children through their chosen activity.
 Due to the activity being chosen by the child, children have a deeper level of involvement in their learning.